-In 2013, Department of Fashion Technology published research for developing antiviral surgical gown using non-woven fabrics for health care sector.
+In 2013, the Department of Fashion Technology published research for developing antiviral surgical gowns using non-woven fabrics for the health care sector.
 Banglore scientists have developed the coating that prevents binding of the virus to the cloth, Muse Wearables is working on nano-coating spray and nano-coated fabric in collaboration with IIT Madras.
-IIT Guwahati researchers developed affordable antiviral spray-based coating for PPE.
+IIT Guwahati researchers developed an affordable antiviral spray-based coating for PPE.
 IIT Delhi, NUFAB, has developed the breathable fabric for PPE coverall.

 I was curious, what other countries are doing and found Waterproof Breathable Textile Market report ready with the 2026 forecast!

 The antimicrobial/ antiviral textile market will gain fierce competition with all the companies trying to innovate and finding solutions.
 Where does India Stand?

 Have a look at the following data.
 Have a look at the following data.

 Summary of the Indian Textile Happenings in Last few months

 |Company||Offerings||Partner||Brand/ Fabric Name||Technology|

 |Loyal Textile Mills||Reusable PPE, Masks, Fashion Wear||HeiQ Materials AG|

 |R|Elan TM FeelFresh||Viroblock|